The existence of superluminal particles is consistent with the kinematics of Einstein's special theory of relativity: Introduction

 \section{Introduction}

+From time to time short-lived experimental results appear that suggest the existence of FTL objects.
+Recently, the OPERA experiment, see \cite{opera}, raised the interest in the possibility of FTL particles.
+The trouble is that if there are FTL particles, then several branches of the tree that grew out of relativity theory die out, e.g., the ones that directly assume the nonexistence of superluminal objects.
+Weinberg--Salam theory is a concrete example for a theory which have to be modified if someone discovers FTL particles, see M\'esz\'aros \cite{Meszaros1}, \cite{Meszaros2}.

+The OPERA result has turned out to be erroneous, but the possibility will always be there that one day an experiment will prove the existence of FTL particles.
+Therefore, the question

+remained interesting and relevant for further investigation.
+In this paper, we axiomatically show that the roots of the metaphorical tree surely endure any experiment proving the existence of FTL objects since their existence is completely consistent with the kinematics of special relativity.

-The investigation of superluminal motion in relativity theory goes back (at least) to Tolman, see \cite[p.54-55]{tolman}.
-After showing that faster than light (FTL) particles travel back in time according to some observers,\footnote{This observation is the basis of several causal paradoxes (i.e., seemingly contradictory statements) concerning FTL particles.} Tolman writes: ``Such a condition of affairs might not be a logical impossibility; nevertheless its extraordinary nature might incline us to believe that no causal impulse can travel with a velocity greater than that of light.''
+The investigation of superluminal motion in relativity theory goes back (at least) to Tolman, see \cite[p.54-55]{tolman}.\footnote{A detailed history of the tachyon concept tracing back even to pre-relativistic times can be found in \cite{Froman}.} After showing that faster than light (FTL) particles travel back in time according to some observers,\footnote{This observation is the basis of several causal paradoxes (i.e., seemingly contradictory statements) concerning FTL particles.} Tolman writes: ``Such a condition of affairs might not be a logical impossibility; nevertheless its extraordinary nature might incline us to believe that no causal impulse can travel with a velocity greater than that of light.''
 It is interesting to note that Tolman has not claimed that relativity theory implies the impossibility of the existence of superluminal particles; he just claims that, if they exists, they have some ``extraordinary'' properties.